Drug disposal: Disposal for individuals and communities

 The most obvious way for individuals to dispose of drugs is through the household waste management service.
 Experts advise checking other options first because simply discarding drugs with other trash creates the possibility that someone could use them and be harmed.
 Medical authorities recommend against disposing of drugs by passing them on to other consumers.

 The best source of local advice will be the community pharmacy.
 Pharmacies already handle drugs and will recommend what sort of disposal method is most appropriate.
 Many pharmacies will collect drugs and dispose of them as a community service.
 Some regions have special government services that offer to take back and dispose of drugs.
 Sometimes, either a pharmacy or government service will provide a way to mail drugs to a special drug disposal facility.
 If there are no other options and one must put drugs into the trash, a recommended safer way to do so is by mixing the drug with unattractive trash.
-Putting pills into the toilet can cause drug pollution, but this might be justified as a way to quickly disposing of dangerous drugs.
+Putting pills into the toilet can cause drug pollution, but this might be justified as a way to quickly dispose of dangerous drugs.

 There have been many attempts in the United States to encourage consumers to bring their leftover drugs to disposal centers.
 Some examples of disposal programs include having a special event at a community center with prior advertisements for people to bring their drugs to the event, or otherwise educating individuals and concerned organizations about the correct way to dispose of drugs.
 One study reviewing the efficacy of these programs found that their impact was too low to have the desired result of decreasing community access to leftover drugs.